Beamline Attributes

 Carrying out the experiment

-Note: The starting time for morning experiments is 09:00 (CET) and, for afternoon experiments, between 17:00 and 17:30.
-This differs from the scheduled time in DUO to allow for beamline setup.
+Note: The starting time for morning experiments is 09:00 (CET), 13:00 for afternoon experiments, and between 17:00 and 17:30 for evening experiments.
+The experiment starting times differ from the official DUO shifts to allow staff to conduct a thorough daily beamline preparation and sample loading between 8:00 and 9:00.

 MXCuBE3 is the standard software to collect data at BioMAX.
 As soon as the data are collected, the software launches several different pipelines to process the data.
 The results can be accessed any time via EXI.
 We also provide computing facilities for manual reprocessing of the data.
 Please remember to acknowledge in your publications any tools used at BioMAX to collect and process the data.